amirongit/notecode/elasticsearchInAction.md

 - "index_prefixes" parameter in ["mapping-property-object"](#explicit-mapping) is used in order to index prefixes when indexing documents (expects "index-prefix-object")
 ### Fuzzy Queries
+- fetches documents whose value of "field" is similar to "value"
 - fuzzy query object
     ```
     {